Empathy: Classification

 The scientific community has not coalesced around a precise definition of these constructs, but there is consensus about this distinction.
-Affective and cognitive empathy are also independent from one another; someone who strongly empathizes emotionally is not necessarily good in understanding another's perspective.
+Affective and cognitive empathy are also independent from one another; someone who strongly empathizes emotionally may not necessarily be good in understanding another's perspective.

 Additional constructs that have been proposed include behavioral empathy (which governs how one chooses to respond to feelings of empathy), social empathy (in which the empathetic person integrates their understanding of broader social dynamics into their empathetic modeling), and ecological empathy (which encompasses empathy directed towards the natural world).

 In addition, Fritz Breithaupt emphasizes the importance of empathy suppression mechanisms in healthy empathy.

 Empathic anger

 Empathic anger is an emotion, a form of empathic distress.
 Empathic anger is felt in a situation where someone else is being hurt by another person or thing.

 Empathic anger affects desires to help and to punish.
 Two sub-categories of empathic anger are state empathic anger (current empathic anger) and trait empathic anger (tendency or predisposition to experience empathic anger).

 The higher a person's perspective-taking ability, the less angry they are in response to a provocation.
 Empathic concern does not, however, significantly predict anger response, and higher personal distress is associated with increased anger.